zwave-js/node-zwave-js/docs/config-files/file-format.md

 - `false`: treat the report verbatim without mapping
 - `"auto"` **(default)**: Depending on the device type (Binary Switch, Multilevel Switch, or Binary Sensor), the command is mapped to the corresponding report for that device type.
 If no matching mapping is found, the command is treated verbatim without mapping.
-- `"Binary Sensor"`: Regardless or the device type, the command is treated like a `Binary Sensor CC::Report`.
+- `"Binary Sensor"`: Regardless of the device type, the command is treated like a `Binary Sensor CC::Report`.

 ### `mapBasicSet`